yandex-cloud/docs/en/_includes/compute/snapshot-disk-types.md

-You can only create snapshots of replicated network disks. {% if product == "yandex-cloud" %}To work with non-replicated disks and disks on dedicated hosts, use [{{ backup-full-name }}](../../backup/) (the service is at the Preview stage and only supports Ubuntu and CentOS).{% endif %}
+You can only create snapshots of replicated network disks.
+To work with non-replicated disks and disks on dedicated hosts, use [{{ backup-full-name }}](../../backup/) (the service is at the Preview stage and only supports Ubuntu and CentOS).